financial aid basics

 How to Apply

-If you need help filling out the form, check out the video tutorial, "Seven Easy Steps to the 2013-2014 FAFSA."
+If you need help filling out the form, check out the video tutorial, "7 Easy Steps to the FAFSA."

-If you previously filed a FAFSA online, you may file a Renewal FAFSA with your personal identification number (PIN).
-If you have problems with your PIN, please review the federal PIN tab.
-Please note, the Financial Aid & Scholarship Department does not provide Form 1098-T. Contact Student Accounting for more information.
+If you previously filed a FAFSA online, you may file a FAFSA Renewal with your personal identification number (PIN).
+If you have problems with your PIN, please review the FAFSA PIN tab on this page.
+Please note that the Financial Aid & Scholarship Department does not provide Form 1098-T. Contact Student Accounting for more information.

-If you file electronically, check online with the FAFSA three to five days after submission.
-If you mailed in any forms, wait 7 to 10 days to check the status of your application.
+If you file electronically, check the FAFSA online three to five days after submission.
+If you mailed your form, wait 7 to 10 days to check the status of your application.

-After FAFSA validates your information, Cal State Northridge will electronically receive your financial aid application materials.
-You may then check your financial aid status on the myNorthridge Portal or by calling 1-818-677-4085 to speak with a financial aid representative.
+After FAFSA validates your information, CSUN will electronically receive your financial aid application.
+You may then check your financial aid status on the myNorthridge Portal or by calling 1-(818) 677-4085 to speak with a financial aid representative.

-Newly admitted students begin receiving their financial notifications after mid-April.
-Continuing students begin receiving their financial awards after mid-June.
+Newly admitted students begin receiving their financial notifications in late April.
+Continuing students begin receiving their financial awards in late June.